wazuh/wazuh-qa/tests/performance/test_data_analysis/README.md

     Variance: 5
 ```

-This file indicates all possible daemons, metrics, and statistics to be analyzed.
+This file indicates all possible processes, metrics, and statistics to be analyzed.

+If no daemons are to be analyzed, `Daemon` must be replaced by the corresponding process to be analyzed (this will be the name of the column in the CSV file containing the processes).
+If you only want to analyze one process, add its name to the list, whatever it is.

 The value accompanying each statistic is the threshold (percentage) which must be exceeded in the comparison of the two data sets to detect an error.
 All possible values to be analyzed are contained in this example YML file.

-Threshold values can be conveniently changed, and demons, metrics, or statistics can be deleted as required to make the test more concrete.
+Threshold values can be conveniently changed, and processes, metrics, or statistics can be deleted as required to make the test more concrete.

 ### Example